About the System

-The Colorado State University System has three campuses, each with very distinct roles and missions.
+The Colorado State University System has three campuses, each with distinct roles and missions.

-The CSU campuses serve the state, region, country, and the world, educating over 40,000 new and returning scholars annually.
-Highly-skilled graduates number more than 6,800 a year, and more than 200,000 alumni live around the globe.
-The CSU System involves a total operating budget of $1.06 billion, with annual research expenditures totaling more than $340 million.
+The CSU campuses serve the state, region, country, and world, educating nearly 60,000 students annually.
+Highly skilled graduates number almost 9,000 per year, and more than 250,000 alumni live around the globe.
+The CSU System involves a total operating budget of more than $1.15 billion, with annual research expenditures at the Fort Collins campus totaling $375 million.

-Colorado State University in Fort Collins, the System’s flagship, is a doctoral-granting research university with a student body of nearly 30,000.
-As the only land-grant institution in the state, CSU has been serving Colorado since 1870.
+Colorado State University in Fort Collins, the System’s flagship institution, is a doctoral-granting research university with a student body of more than 33,000, with one out of four students being first-generation scholars.
+As the state’s only land-grant institution, CSU has been serving Colorado since 1870.
 CSU boasts top-ranked business, veterinary medicine, and journalism schools, as well as groundbreaking research in atmospheric sciences, infectious diseases, and clean energy technologies.
-In addition, the CSU Extension offices, in 60 of the 64 counties in the state, offer community-oriented education, research, and 4-H programs.
+In addition, the CSU Extension offices, providing services to all 64 counties in the state, offer community-oriented education, research, and 4-H programs.

-Colorado State University-Pueblo is a federally designated Hispanic-Serving Institution, serving nearly 5,000 students.
-Diverse, intimate, and supportive, the Pueblo campus offers both undergraduate and graduate degrees in business, education, engineering and the humanities.
-CSU-Pueblo delivers unique programs in mechatronics, railroad engineering and automotive industry management.
+Colorado State University-Pueblo is a regional, comprehensive, federally designated Hispanic-Serving Institution, serving approximately 4,000 students – 47 percent of whom identify as a minority, including more than 25 percent Hispanic, and 31 percent first-generation.
+Diverse, intimate, and supportive, the Pueblo campus serves the Southern Colorado area offering both undergraduate and graduate degrees in business, education, engineering, nursing, and the humanities.
+CSU-Pueblo delivers unique programs in mechatronics, railroad engineering, and automotive industry management.

-CSU-Global Campus is the nation’s first, independent, 100 percent online public university.
-Created to serve adult learners in Colorado and beyond, CSU-Global is committed to academic excellence, innovative and outcome-driven learning solutions, and career relevant degree programs.
+Colorado State University Global is the nation’s first, independent, 100-percent online accredited public university.
+With almost 19,000 students in more than 40 countries, CSU Global serves adults, active military, and business professionals who seek flexible educational options.
+Created to serve modern learners in Colorado and beyond, CSU Global is committed to academic excellence, innovative and outcome-driven learning solutions, and career-relevant degree programs.

-The CSU Extension offices deliver community-oriented research-based information, educational and 4-H programs.
+- CSU Extension: delivers community-oriented, research-based information, education, and 4-H programs.

-The Board of Governors and the CSU System Chancellor work to further the roles and missions of its three universities to ensure campus leadership has the resources to be vital contributors to the economic development of the state.
-Work force education, research funding, statewide public service and new business and product development are some of the areas where the institutions are excelling.
+The Board of Governors and the CSU System Chancellor work to further the roles and missions of all three universities, and ensure leadership at each campus has the resources to be essential contributors to the economic vitality of the state.

 For a historical perspective on CSU's essential role as a land-grant university, please click here.